Perspective • ~15 mins read • January 6, 2026

 An agentic system can decompose goals into tasks, choose actions, use tools, evaluate outcomes, and continue operating within defined constraints.
 More specifically, an agentic system requires an execution loop comprising six components: a defined goal the system is working toward; access to context and memory including relevant state, history and constraints; planning capability to decompose goals into actionable steps; tool execution capacity to take real actions rather than merely generating text; evaluation mechanisms to assess whether actions achieved intended outcomes; and next-step decision logic to determine subsequent actions based on evaluation results.

-What “Agentic” Means (Architecturally): Agentic does not mean “conversational.”
+What "Agentic" Means (Architecturally): Agentic does not mean "conversational."
 It means the system closes an execution loop: it holds a goal, retrieves relevant context, plans steps, uses tools to act, evaluates outcomes against intent, and chooses the next action or escalation.
-If any part of that loop is missing, the system is better described as automation or a copilot, not an agent.
+If any part of that loop is missing, the system is better described as automation or a copilot rather than an agent.

 When any of these components is absent, the system is automation rather than agentic AI.
 A chatbot that answers questions but cannot act is not agentic.
 A workflow that executes predefined steps without evaluation is not agentic.
 A model that generates plans but cannot execute them is not agentic.
 Many products currently marketed as agentic lack one or more of these components, most commonly tool execution and evaluation.
 True agentic systems complete the full loop, and this completeness is what enables them to operate with genuine autonomy within defined boundaries.